Six sex offenders arrested for consuming drugs and alcohol at transitional housing

 Six convicted sex offenders have been arrested for smoking cannabis and drinking alcohol near the Spring Hill Corrections Facility.

-The six appeared in court on Friday, May 6, after being arrested in the morning for consuming alcohol and smoking from a pipe at the Kaainga Taupua residential facility.
+The six appeared in court yesterday, after being arrested in the morning at the Kaainga Taupua residential facility.

-Mark Cleaver, Operations Director Central Region said police were contacted, and alcohol, cannabis and other drug utensils were found on the property - which have been removed.
+Mark Cleaver, operations director central region said police were contacted and alcohol, cannabis and other drug utensils were found on the property - which have been removed.

 "Offenders accommodated at this facility are required to comply with any court or New Zealand Parole Board imposed conditions, alongside strict house rules," Cleaver said.